univention/univention-corporate-server/doc/app-center/get_started.rst

    the app is released, this attribute cannot be changed.

 UCS version
    is the UCS version the app should start to be available on.
 Simply start with the latest available UCS version.
 It can also be started with the oldest maintained UCS version to cover the broadest user base of UCS.
-See the `UCS maintenance cycle <ucs-maintenance-cycle_>`_ for an overview of the maintained UCS version.
-In either case it is recommended to specify the supported UCS versions explicitly (see :ref:`Supported UCS versions <create-app-with-docker-supported-ucs-version>`.
+See the :uv:help:`UCS maintenance cycle <21843>` for an overview of the maintained UCS version.
+In either case it is recommended to specify the supported UCS versions explicitly (see :ref:`Supported UCS versions
+   <create-app-with-docker-supported-ucs-version>`).

 Provider / Maintainer
    refers to the organization that the app